 Many Aid organisations face the challenge of recruiting and retaining skilled managers in order to ensure continuous, consistent and effective management of their programmes.
 This training programme has been developed to answer both organisation and individual needs: to empower potential and current humanitarian managers to develop their technical, analytical and personal skills.

-The partnership between Bioforce and Grenoble Ecole de Management permitted to create a substantial management training programme for the humanitarian and development sector, offering to trainees the academic qualification and specific expertise they seek.
+The partnership between Bioforce and Grenoble Ecole de Management has enabled the creation of a substantial management training programme for the humanitarian and development sector, offering trainees the academic qualification and specific expertise they seek.
 This academic expertise is completed by a strong involvement of professionals from the humanitarian and development sector in the training delivery.

 |Modules||Bioforce / ESC Grenoble||Hours||ECTS|

-|Strategy, Innovation and Entrepreneurship||ESC Grenoble||87||3|
+|Strategy, Innovation and Entrepreneurship||GEM||27||6|

-|Global Marketing and Strategy||ESC Grenoble||45||1|
+|Global Marketing andStrategy||GEM||15||4|

-|Leadership and Responsible Management||ESC Grenoble||87||3|
+|Leadership and ResponsibleManagement||GEM||27||4|